HealthBioscienceIDEAS/microscopy-novice/learners/setup.md

 - Select `Plate1-Blue-A-12-Scene-3-P3-F2-03.czi` and click open.
 - If you see a `Choose reader` dialog, select `Bioio Reader`.

+Note: the `Bioio Reader` automatically installs the `bioio-bioformats` reader, which has additional java dependencies.
+The first time you open the `czi` image, you may see lots of text printed to the terminal as it downloads these extra files.
+This may take up to 5 minutes - so give it some time.
+This will only happen once, and the `czi` image will open much faster next time.

 ::::::::::::::::::::::::::
 ::::::::::::::::::: solution